zyb2ww/drm-tip/drm-misc.rst

 Maintainers mostly provide services to keep drm-misc running smoothly:

-* Coordinate cross-subsystem depencies and handle topic branches, sending out pull request and merging topic pull requests from other subsystems.
+* Coordinate cross-subsystem dependencies and handle topic branches, sending out pull request and merging topic pull requests from other subsystems.

 * At least once per week check for pending bugfixes (using ``dim status``) and